nci/gsky/install/README.md

 - **Segmentation Fault**

-Sometimes will see this message even though everything has been installed correctly, and the script has displayed the success message.
+This message appears sometimes, even though the script has run to completion and everything has been installed correctly.
 Unsure what it means or its impact on downstream operations.
 It is best to restart the installation until the error does not happen.

 **END OF SECTION**